Stratford Toney Down

 Stratford Toney Down is a 23.1 hectare biological Site of Special Scientific Interest in Wiltshire, England, which was notified in 1987.
-The site lies in a shallow dry valled in the south of Stratford Tony parish, about 7.5 km south-west of Salisbury.
-It is important for the botanically rich chalk grassland – mainly sheep's fescue and meadow oat-grass – which supports several nationally rare plant and butterfly species.
+The site lies in a shallow dry valley in the south of Stratford Tony parish, about 7.5 km south-west of Salisbury.
+It is important for the botanically rich chalk grassland – mainly sheep's fescue and meadow oat grass – which supports several nationally rare plant and butterfly species.